rhansen620/Boostrap-Resampling/README.md

 # Boostrap-Resampling
-An Assignment done for Statistical Natural Language Processing Calss
+An Assignment done for Statistical Natural Language Processing Class